BoolPurist/week_calendar_cli/Examples.md

 ---

-## year
+## Show all calendar weeks in the current year

-Look up all calendar weeks for current year.
 Here the current year is 2023.

 ```sh
 week_calendar year